SDU-eScience/UCloud/app-store-service/wiki/apps.md

   By default we will respect the containers configuration.
 Default value is `false`.
-- `runAsRealUser`: Should this container be forcefully be changed to run as the UID matches the SDUCloud UID?
+- `runAsRealUser`: Should this container be forcefully be changed to run as the UID matches the UCloud UID?
 By default we will respect the containers configuration.
 Default value is `false`.

 #### Examples